-4.2 Evolution of forest-cover in Madagascar since 1953 and current forest-cover
+4.2 Dynamics of forest-cover in Madagascar from 1953 to 2014

-We estimated that natural forests covered 8.9 Mha in Madagascar (15% of the national territory of 587041 km2) in 2014 and that Madagascar has lost 44% of its natural forest in six decades since 1953 (37% since 1973).
-There is an age-old debate (Burns et al., 2016) about the original forest cover in Madagascar to know to which extent humans have altered the natural forest landscape since their large-scale settlement around 800 CE (Cox et al., 2012).
-French naturalists Henri Humbert (Humbert, 1927) and Henri Perrier de la Bâthie (Perrier de La Bâthie, 1921) stated that the full island was originally covered by forest, leading to the common statement that 90% of the natural forests have disappeared since the arrival of humans on the island (Kull, 2000).
-More recent studies counter-balanced that point of view saying that grasslands existed in Madagascar long before human arrival and were determined by climate, natural grazing and other natural factors (Virah-Sawmy, 2009, Vorontsova et al. (2016)).
+We estimate that natural forests in Madagascar cover 8.9 Mha in 2014 (corresponding to 15% of the country) and that Madagascar has lost 44% of its natural forest since 1953 (37% since 1973).
+There is a scientific debate about the exact human role in the disturbance impact on the natural forest landscapes from their large-scale settlement around 800 CE (Burns et al., 2016; Cox et al., 2012).
+French naturalists stated that the full island was originally covered by forest (Humbert, 1927; Perrier de La Bâthie, 1921), leading to the common statement that 90% of the natural forests have disappeared since the arrival of humans on the island (Kull, 2000).
+More recent studies counter-balanced that point of view saying that grasslands existed in Madagascar long before human arrival and were determined by climate, natural grazing and other natural factors (Virah-Sawmy, 2009, Vorontsova et al. 2016).
 Other authors have questioned the entire narrative of extensive alteration of the landscape by early human activity which, through legislation, has severe consequences on local people (Klein, 2002; Kull, 2000).
-Whatever the original proportion of natural forests and grasslands in Madagascar, our results demonstrate that human activities since the 5Os have profoundly impacted the natural tropical forests and that recent conservation and development programs in Madagascar have failed to stop deforestation in the recent years.
+Whatever the original proportion of natural forests and grasslands in Madagascar, our results demonstrate that human activities since the 195Os have profoundly impacted the natural tropical forests and that recent conservation and development programs in Madagascar have failed to stop deforestation in the recent years.
 Deforestation has strong consequences on biodiversity and carbon emissions in Madagascar.
 Around 90% of Madagascar's species are forest dependent (Allnutt et al., 2008; Goodman and Benstead, 2005) and Allnutt et al. (2008) estimated that deforestation between 1953 and 2000 had led to an extinction of 9% of the species.
-The additional deforestation we observed on the period 2000-2014 (around 1Mha of deforested natural forest) worsen this result.
-Regarding carbon emissions, using the 2010 aboveground forest carbon map by Vieilledent et al. (2016), we estimated that deforestation on the period 2010-2014 has led to the emissions of 40224 Gg (1 Gg = 109 g) of carbon in the atmosphere (10055 Gg/yr) and that the residual aboveground forest carbon stock was of 832822 Gg in 2014.
-Associated to deforestation, we showed that residual forest in Madagascar was highly fragmented with 95% of the forest being at a distance <1.2 km of the forest edge in 2014.
-Forest fragmentation creates forest fragments too small to maintain viable populations and increases 'edge effects' at forest/non-forest interfaces having great impact on both carbon emissions (Brinck et al., 2017) and biodiversity loss (Gibson et al., 2013; Murcia, 1995).
+The additional deforestation we observed over the period 2000-2014 (around 1Mha of natural forest) worsen this result.
+Regarding carbon emissions, using the 2010 aboveground forest carbon map by Vieilledent et al. (2016), we estimate that deforestation on the period 2010-2014 has led to 40.2 Mt C of carbon emissions in the atmosphere (10 Mt C /yr) and that the remaining aboveground forest carbon stock in 2014 is 832.8 Mt C. Associated to deforestation, we show that the remaining forests of Madagascar are highly fragmented with 95% of the forests being at less than 1.2 km of the forest edge.
+Small forest fragments do not allow to maintain viable populations and 'edge effects' at forest/non-forest interfaces have impacts on both carbon emissions (Brinck et al., 2017) and biodiversity loss (Gibson et al., 2013; Murcia, 1995).

-4.3 Deforestation trend and causes of the acceleration of the deforestation since 2005
+4.3 Causes of the acceleration of the deforestation since 2005